A Distributed Algorithm for Solving Positive Definite Linear Equations over Networks with Membership Dynamics: Simulation Studies

 \section{Simulation Studies}

-In this section, we complement the above theoretical analysis with simulation studies.
-Section~\ref{ssec:illuSEagennetw} illustrates through simulation the behavior of SE in a volatile agent network.
-Section~\ref{ssec:compPEGEexisalgowirenetw} compares through simulation the performance of PE and GE from Examples~\ref{exa:PE} and~\ref{exa:GE}, the two algorithms from \cite{XiaoL05, XiaoL06}, and flooding in multi-hop wireless networks.
+In this section, we complement the above analysis with simulation.
+Section~\ref{ssec:illuSEagennetw} illustrates the behavior of SE in a volatile agent network.
+Section~\ref{ssec:compPEGEexisalgowirenetw} compares the performance of PE and GE with a few existing algorithms in multi-hop wireless networks with fixed vertex sets.